cinaq/pv-zone-operator/README.md

 ### Contributing

 If you're interested in contributing to this project, please see the [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## CI/CD Workflows

+This project uses GitHub Actions for continuous integration and deployment:

+- **CI Workflow**: Runs tests and builds Docker images for the main branch and PRs targeting main.
+- **Feature Branch Workflow**: Runs tests and builds Docker images for all other branches and PRs.
+- **Release Workflow**: Creates GitHub releases and publishes Docker images when a new tag is pushed.

 [owners]: https://git.k8s.io/community/contributors/guide/owners.md
 [Creative Commons 4.0]: https://git.k8s.io/website/LICENSE